Introduction to program synthesis

 - One-page project proposal (12.5%): The proposal should describe what you plan to do for the project.
 The proposal should include information about preliminary work towards the project (for example, references to papers you have read related to what you plan to do, or to tools you have decided to use).
 For team projects, each team member should submit their own proposal describing their individual understanding of the project and their expected contribution.

 - Project presentation (10%): This will be an oral presentation on the last week of class where you will report on the outcome of your project.
-Each member of the team will have to present individually on their part of the project.
+Each team will receive a single presentation slot, but each member of the team will have to present individually on their part of the project.

 - Project report (15%): The report should be between 4 and seven pages in the format provided.
 The project will be graded based on quality of execution, originality and scope.
 It is not necessary to have a positive result in order to obtain full credit.
 For team projects, each team member will need to submit an independent report; the reports of different team members can share up to 50% of common content, but the other half must reflect the contributions of each individual team member.